 Investment Casting Services

-CM International offers precision investment casting services for our OEM clients.
-We are headquartered in Chicago with manufacturing facilities located in China, which allows us to provide high-quality, cost-efficient investment casting components to our US customers.
+CM International offers precision investment casting OEM parts to our customers.
 Our investment casting parts are used in many industries: aerospace, food production, medical, military, and more.
-It is one of the oldest processes for forming metal components, and is also known as “precision casting.”

 Investment Casting Capabilities

-CM International produces investment casting parts from 1”-30” in size (12mm-750mm) and works with many materials, including stainless steel, aluminum, carbon steel, iron, and zinc.
+It is one of the oldest processes for forming metal components, and is also known as “precision casting”.
+CM International produces investment casting parts from 1”-30” (12mm-750mm) in size, and works with many materials, including stainless steel, aluminum, carbon steel, iron, and zinc.
 We offer a 12 week lead time for large orders and our tolerances are always to customer specifications based on the size of the part, with general tolerance per ISO 2768 /ASME Y14.5-2009.
 One advantage to investment casting is that parts are often ready to use as is; it is the only metal forming process that can produce parts that do not require additional machining or welding.

 Lost Wax Casting